-The air conditioning system's seacock must be Opened before turning on the air conditioner and must remain Open during operation.
+The air conditioning system's seacock must be Opened before turning On the air conditioner and must remain Open during use.

-Your boat may be equipped with an air conditioning system.
-Read the air conditioner manual, included in your owner's packet, before using the air conditioning system.
+Read the air conditioner manual before using the air conditioning system.

-- Before using the air conditioning system, make sure the breakers on the AC main distribution panel are turned On and make sure the system's seawater pickup seacock is Open The seacock must remain Open anytime the air conditioner is in use. - The seawater pickup strainer should be checked for debris according to the directions given in the Seawater Strainer section of this Supplement.
+- Before using the air conditioning system, make sure the breakers on the AC main distribution panel are turned On and make sure the system's seawater pickup seacock is Open.
+The seacock must remain Open anytime the air conditioner is in use. - The seawater pickup strainer should be checked for debris according to the directions given in the Seawater Strainer section of this manual